emtreila/js-heroes-node/tasks/task-7-swagger-documentation.md

 - Add authentication documentation
 - Serve interactive API documentation

+## Why This Matters

+API documentation is essential because:

+- **Developer Experience**: Makes it easy for frontend developers to use your API
+- **Testing**: Interactive documentation allows testing without writing code
+- **Onboarding**: New team members can understand the API quickly
+- **Contract**: Documents the API contract between frontend and backend
+- **Standards**: OpenAPI/Swagger is an industry standard

+Good documentation is a sign of a professional, production-ready API.

 ## Overview

 In this task, you'll learn to document your API using Swagger/OpenAPI.
 You'll create interactive documentation that allows users to test endpoints directly from the browser.

+**Important**: You must document **every single endpoint** in your API.
+This includes all HTTP methods, all parameters, all response codes, and all schemas.

+## Starter Branch

+This task starts with:

+- Complete working API with all endpoints functional
+- Full CRUD for comedians and performances
+- Authentication working (register/login)
+- Favorites resource with protected routes
+- Error handling middleware
+- Validation middleware
+- No Swagger configuration yet
+- No API documentation yet

+## Documentation Requirements

+You must document **all** of these endpoints:

+### Health Endpoint

+- `GET /health` - Health check

+### Comedians Endpoints

+- `GET /api/comedians` - Get all comedians (with query params: nationality, limit, offset)
+- `GET /api/comedians/:id` - Get comedian by ID
+- `POST /api/comedians` - Create a new comedian
+- `PUT /api/comedians/:id` - Update a comedian
+- `DELETE /api/comedians/:id` - Delete a comedian

+### Performances Endpoints

+- `GET /api/performances` - Get all performances (with query param: comedianId)
+- `GET /api/performances/:id` - Get performance by ID
+- `POST /api/performances` - Create a new performance
+- `PUT /api/performances/:id` - Update a performance
+- `DELETE /api/performances/:id` - Delete a performance

+### Authentication Endpoints

+- `POST /api/auth/register` - Register a new user
+- `POST /api/auth/login` - Login user

+### Favorites Endpoints (Protected)

+- `GET /api/favorites` - Get user's favorite comedians
+- `POST /api/favorites` - Add comedian to favorites
+- `DELETE /api/favorites/:comedianId` - Remove comedian from favorites

+**Total: 16 endpoints to document**

 ## Instructions